TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials/deep-learning/CapsNET/Readme.md

 ```
 In summary

 The whole idea is to shrink vectors -- smaller ones to zero and larger ones to slightly less than 1.
-Then it is "left" (God only knows that this means -- maybe someday we will have a GodOnlyKnows function) to make good use of this non-linearity.
+Then it is "left" (God only knows that this means -- maybe someday we will have to introduce the GodOnlyKnows function 😇) to make good use of this non-linearity.

 <a href="https://www.codecogs.com/eqnedit.php?latex=v_j&space;=&space;{||s_j||^2&space;\over&space;1&space;&plus;&space;||s_j||^2}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?v_j&space;=&space;{||s_j||^2&space;\over&space;1&space;&plus;&space;||s_j||^2}" title="v_j = {||s_j||^2 \over 1 + ||s_j||^2}" /></a>